 Research Director, Bedrosian Center

 Frances R. and John.
-J. Duggan Distinguished Professor in Public Administration
+J. Duggan Professor in Public Administration

 Environmental policy, organizational commitment, institutional analysis, microcredit, common-pool resources

 Dr. Tang is Research Director for the Bedrosian Center, a position he took at the founding of the Center in 2005.
 In this role, he leads the Bedrosian Center Faculty Research Awards program, which awards grants to USC Price faculty doing research in collaborative governance.